rkkuruganthy/codex-lmstudio/README.md

 ---

-This is created as Code Assistant to support multiple languages and most importantly to run 100% local
+A Coding Assistant to support multiple languages and most importantly to run 100% local